BradleyA/Linux-admin/github-repository-traffic/README.md

 **750 setup.github.repository.sh** - Setup GitHub repository traffic scripts and data directories to download GitHub traffic information before it is removed from GitHub.

+This script works for the local host only.
+This script creates directories and copies github-repository-traffic files into those directories (see ARCHITECTURE TREE).
+It reads github.repository.list file for your list of repositories that you want GitHub traffic.
+It creates a symbolic link from <GITHUB_OWNER>.<REPOSITORY> to the script ../owner.repository and prints the lines to add to crontab.

-GitHub owner is required for this script to work.
-Either as the first argument on the command line or defined as GITHUB_OWNER environment variable #34.
-Data storage is required for this solution, so you need to have permission to create in /usr/local/data/github for short and long term storage ${DEFAULT_DATA_GITHUB_DIR}/${GITHUB_OWNER} was not created maybe permission incident.
+GitHub owner and github.repository.list are required for this script to work.  <GITHUB_OWNER> can be the first argument on the command line or defined as GITHUB_OWNER environment variable.

+Data storage is required for this solution, so you need to have permission to create /usr/local/data/github for short and long term storage.

- "  github.repository.list file does not exist in directory or is not size>0 or is not readable.  github.repository.list file should include Github owner's repository names, one per line."
-1>&2 new_message "${LINENO}" "${RED}ERROR${WHITE}" "  owner.repository file does not exist in directory or is not size>0 or is not readable" 1>&2
+In the future, this printed crontab list will be appended to a crontab file.
+The crontab command normally only manages a single crontab per user.
+Need a method for multiple SRE team members to manage one crontab.

 **644 view.heading** - View table headings in GitHub markdown